Sisu-Tech/interview-task-1/README.md

 ## After cloning the repository:

--   Make sure you have some version of NodeJS 18 installed. `nvm install 18.16.0`
+-   Make sure you have **NodeJS** _>=16.0.0 <18.19.0_ installed `nvm install 18.18.2`
--   Make sure you have `pnpm` installed globally. `npm install -g pnpm`
+-   Install packages by running `npm install`
--   Install packages by running `pnpm install`.
+-   Turn off any AI based code completion in your IDE (CoPilot etc.) as we are not evaluating your ability to use AI based code completion tools.
+We are evaluating your ability to write code and solve problems.

 ## Task Description